 Shoulder dislocations are common among the young, active, athletic population.
-A shoulder dislocation is defined when the humerus is forced away from the glenoid completely.
-The humerus dislocates toward the front or anterior in a majority in a majority of patients, but it can dislocate posterior or inferior.
-This injury can lead to damage of the soft tissue structures called the labrum and capsule that help stabilize the shoulder joint.
+A shoulder dislocation is defined when the humerus, or upper arm bone, is forced away from the glenoid, or shoulder bone completely.
+The humerus dislocates toward the front (anterior) in most patients, but it can dislocate toward the back (posterior).
+This injury can lead to damage of the soft tissue structures called the labrum and capsule, made of cartilage and connective tissue, that help stabilize the shoulder joint.
 This dislocation can also cause an injury to the rotator cuff or damage to the bone.
 If the damage to the labrum, the rotator cuff, or the bone is severe enough, then it can lead to long-term instability or multiple dislocations.

 Figure 1: Normal shoulder anatomy

 The bone structure of the shoulder is composed of the scapula which forms the socket (or glenoid) and the humerus which is the ball (see Figure 1).
 The structure is very similar to a larger golf ball sitting on a smaller golf tee.
 The bone anatomy is inherently unstable, but the labrum and the capsule increase the stability.
 The rotator cuff provides the dynamic muscle pull for stability.

 Figure 2: MRI scan showing dislocation of the shoulder (Golf ball has fallen off the golf tee)

 Treatment is based on proper evaluation and diagnosis of the injury.
 The exact treatment depends on the physical damage, the athlete’s level of activity, the future goals, and the number of times this dislocation has occurred.
 The diagnosis requires the physician understanding the history of the problem, a physical exam, an x-ray, and an MRI with dye injected into the joint.
 From this evaluation, the treatment plan can be completed.